clemcrafts/trumid/README.md

 #### 6. Streamlined Data Synchronization with Connectors
 Integrating directly with data sources through connectors, Flink ensures seamless and synchronized data ingestion.
 This approach not only enhances data flow efficiency but also supports real-time processing needs by minimizing delays in data availability and processing.

-It's easy to create a Postgres sink based on a Kafka topic in concluent, see: https://docs.confluent.io/cloud/current/connectors/cc-postgresql-sink.html.
+It's easy to create a JDBC sink connector for Postgres based on a Kafka topic in Confluent, see: https://docs.confluent.io/cloud/current/connectors/cc-postgresql-sink.html.

 ![Alt text](https://i.ibb.co/W59qQ3y/Screenshot-2024-03-09-at-17-03-38.png)